rust-lang/rfcs/text/0000-eye-of-sauron.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Like methods, operators and indexing support automatic referencing and dereferencing.
-When you use an operator, the compiler will automatically add `&`, `&mut` and `*` operators to match the signature of the operator.
+When you use an operator, the compiler will automatically add `&` and `*` operators to match the signature of the operator.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation